 - Visiting is allowed every day.

-- We're allowing 2 visitors, who are interchangeable within the family.
+- We're allowing 3 visitors who are interchangeable.

-- Visits are limited to a maximum of an hour.
+- Visiting is limited to a maximum of 2 hours.

 Important points of attention

 - A face mask is mandatory for everyone as of the age of 12 years.
 A FFP2 mask (without valve) is highly recommended, especially for vulnerable patiants.
 In other cases, a surgical face mask is a good choice.

 - For patients who are at an increased risk in case of an infection, we recommend that children younger than 12 years also wear a face mask during visits.

 - You do not need to register at reception in the big reception hall.
 You can go to the ward directly.
 If you do not know the way to the ward, you can ask reception for a road description.

 - On the ward itself you have to register.
 Disinfect your hands again when entering and leaving the room.

 - Visits always take place in the patient's room and not in other areas of the ward or the hospital.

 - Leave the window in the room ajar for ventilation.